 The charge is an anti-fraud measure that stops subcontractors charging VAT to contractors, then disappearing before paying it to HMRC – known as missing trader fraud.

-The government initially planned to implement the change in October 2019 but, due to Brexit and the coronavirus pandemic, it has now delayed it until March 2021.
+The government initially planned to implement the change in October 2019 but, due to Brexit and the coronavirus pandemic, it came into force in March 2021.

 The revision shifts the liability for accounting for output VAT from the supplier (subcontractor) to the customer (main contractor).
 This stops the supplier from absconding with the VAT and not paying it to HMRC.